afiodorov/afiodorov.github.io/_posts/2015-04-03-github-collaboration.md

 title: Gihub pioneered new way of collaboration (not necessarily in programming)
 ---

-## Preliminaries
+## Preliminaries (what the hell is Github and git anyway)
-If you are reading this you are probably aware of Github since this is hosted on Github.
-Github is the most successful website which hosts projects that use git as a version control.
+Github is the most successful website which hosts projects that use git as a version control (this blog is an example of just project).

 Some background for people who don't know what git (and not, it's not me) is: it is a *distributed* version control system.
 Distributed means there is no